7 Ways You Shouldn't Spend Your Tax Refund

 Don’t Spend It All on Your Kids

-When you have kids, it may be tempting to hand out a large amount to each of your children so that they can go shopping or you may decide to splurge on the toy they have always wanted.
-While it is fine to spend some money on them, buying everyone a new phone or giving them a huge shopping spree will not help you reach your goals.
-It can also set up expectations with your children and they may begin to expect more.
-It is important to be responsible and limit the amount you spend on them to fit your current financial situation.
+While it is fine to spend some money on them, buying everyone a new iPhone or taking them a huge shopping spree will not help you reach your goals.
+It can also set too high of expectations for your children and they may begin to expect more.
+If you really want to spend the money on your children, consider setting up a 529 College Savings Account for them instead.

 Don’t Use It as a Down Payment on a Car You Can’t Afford